Shivaprakash2002/PortFolio/README.md

-# Alex Dev — Personal Portfolio & Blog
+# Shiva Dev — Personal Portfolio & Blog

 A personal portfolio website with a full blog management system built with **Next.js 14 (App Router)**, **Supabase**, and **Tailwind CSS**.